How to Fix Inconsistent Water Temperature

 Inconsistent Water Temperatures With On-Demand Water Heaters

 On-demand water heaters, or tankless water heaters, are energy-savers since they do not heat a large amount of water (often over 55 gallons) to be held in reserve for whenever it is needed.
 With tank-based heaters, even if no hot water is used, the heater still maintains that water at a consistent temperature.
 On-demand water heaters heat water on the spot, as needed.

-The average shower uses between 1 1/4 and 2 1/2 gallons of water per minute, and an on-demand water heater can supply 2 1/2 to more than 10 gallons of hot water per minute, depending on the model.
+According to the U.S. Environmental Protection Agency, the average shower 2 1/2 gallons of water per minute.
+An on-demand water heater can supply 2 to more than 10 gallons of hot water per minute, depending on the model.
 The need for hot water can still quickly outstrip a on-demand water heater's supply, though new models of on-demand water heaters can be installed in parallel to fulfill a larger hot water demand.
 Even so, there might still be temperature inconsistencies.

 Carbonates, rust, oxides, and other mineral deposits may be hampering the heater's ability to heat the water.
 Use a descaler cleaning kit every 12 to 18 months to rid the system of mineral deposits.
 Descaling kits are expensive, ranging from $140 to $200, but they are worthwhile for preserving the life of your on-demand water heater.

 Vent pipes may be blocked by nests, vermin, or other debris, affecting the heater's ability to operate.
 Examine and clean out all vents that extend to the home's exterior.

 When the heater runs hot, then cold, then hot again, it is referred to as a cold water sandwich.
 Two water demands have been placed on the system back-to-back.
 Either space out the water demands or replace your current heater with an on-demand water heater with greater output.